 Why should I spay or neuter my cat?

 Millions of unwanted pets end up on the streets and shelters due to exposure, disease, hunger, and trauma in Malaysia and other countries.
 Spaying or neutering prevents this tragedy.
-Sexual behaviors that are considered a nuisance can be reduced or eliminated through spaying or neutering.
+Sexual behaviours that are considered a nuisance can be reduced or eliminated through spaying or neutering.

 The whining howls of female cats and male cat urine spray fights with other cats, and excessive wandering can be reduced by spaying and neutering.
 In general, sexually intact cats are at higher risk of being abandoned in a shelter.